ESMValGroup/ESMValCore/docker/docker_guide.md

     └── work        # output data path (netCDF)
 ```

-### 2. Input and output directories are in different locations.
+### 2. Input and output directories are in different locations

 If input and output directories are in different locations,
 they need to be mounted separately.